 The Pros and Cons of Harm Reduction Treatment

-Opiate abuse has been a problem in Western society since doctors started overprescribing the medication in the 19th century.
-However, harm reduction treatments did not come into focus in the US until the AIDs epidemic of the late Eighties.
+Opiate misuse has been a problem in Western society since doctors started overprescribing the medication in the 19th century.
+However, harm reduction treatments did not come into focus in the United States until the AIDs epidemic of the late 1980s.